 The devastating cyber attack launched on Estonia was traced back to Russia and was assumed to be a state-sponsored affair.
 Its impact was catastrophic.
 It paralysed the banks, cash machines ground to a halt, the government IT systems were shut down, and the websites run by the Estonian media became frozen for weeks.

 The Estonian defence minister of the time revealed that the attacks were all aimed at their commercial banks, telephone companies, media outlets and their name servers.
 In fact, the real target was the essential electronic infrastructures of the country.

 To avoid any such hit of epic proportions happening to our national wellbeing, it’s a must that proper steps are taken to protect our online lives at every level.

-No single business should sit back and think this doesn’t apply to them.
+No single business should sit back and think that cybercrime doesn’t apply to them.
 Ok, if your SME or small business gets hacked, the country might not grind to a halt, but your services, operations and profits certainly could.

 The bigger picture news is a fair warning of the kind of messes an inadequately protected business can be left vulnerable to.

 Finding the right cyber security consultancy in London

 The nation’s capital has been under regular threats of terrorism for quite some time.
 And now, as cyber-warfare grows, our digital domain begs for enhanced protection from the same.